 - and the overall sense of community lifestyle... sell the BBQ's, grandkids playing out front, rounds of golf and walking culture

-Sure, these communities are exclusive by nature, but that doesn't necessarily mean they're introverts.
+Sure, these real estate communities are exclusive by nature, but that doesn't necessarily mean they're introverts when it comes to marketing.
 Rather than just showing up with busloads of strangers rolling out of your car and giving an awkward wave to people you don't know that happen by on the street, instead consider establishing your presence with the neighbors in advance - maybe even recruiting their help.
-Introduce yourself well ahead of bringing prospective buyers - this way they get to know you personally.
+Market your real estate brand well ahead of bringing prospective buyers on by - this way they get to know you personally.
 This will help build trust when you see them next time with buyers in tow.

-Make a conscious effort to meet the neighbors, maybe even actively door-knocking the homes in the immediate area around the home you're looking to close (be sure to let these folks know that you're looking to fill the home with a nice new neighbor for them - this will demonstrate that you're the agent considering the culture of the neighborhood and this will work well for you when you show up with buyers).
+Make a conscious effort to meet the neighbors, maybe even actively marketing your real estate brand and services door-to-door.
+Door-knocking homes in the immediate area around the real estate you're looking to close on will demonstrate that you're the agent considering the culture of the neighborhood itself (and this will work well for you when you show up with buyers).
 Now their wave is genuine and they might just come over to introduce themselves to your buyer... a great, friendly scene to share with prospects.

-It pays to begin the client relationship with a thorough examination of their needs and priorities.
-There’s no sense in trying to sell to someone who’s completely against living in a governed community.
-On the other hand, if you know which features will stand out to your buyer, you can adjust your sales focus accordingly.
+As with any real estate marketing, it pays to begin the client relationship with a thorough examination of their needs and priorities.
+There’s no sense in trying to market gated real estate to someone who’s completely against living in a governed community.
+On the other hand, if you know which features will stand out to your buyer, you can adjust your real estate marketing focus accordingly.
 Whether it’s the golf course, the exclusive access or the kids’ playground, every buyer has different priorities.